coderFaiisal/coderFaiisal/README.md

 - 👯 I’m looking to collaborate on **OpenSource Projects**
 - 💻 Most used code: `console.log()`
 - ⚡ Fun Fact: I love to Sleep 😍
-- ⚡ Ask me about anything, I'm happy to help
+- ⚡ Ask me about anything, I'm happy to help.
 - 👨‍💻 Projects are available at **[My Projects](https://github.com/coderFaiisal?tab=repositories)**

 ## Connect with me 💫